Frequently Asked Questions

 Modern civilization often has us in restricted positions that often center on sitting; this is counter to UpRight Movement function.
 Our bodies need to move constantly to keep our muscles functioning.
 These morning and evening exercises help to take the posture of sitting out of your body.
 An AM routine is designed to wake up all of your muscles evenly and prepare them for the day.
 The PM routine is designed to undo any uneven muscular usage during the day and will prevent you from waking up with a stiff neck and back.

-Exercise supplements and correctives are designed to offset the lack of movement during the course of your day.
-These supplements and correctives may seem simple, although they are powerful and aid in structural and movement health.
+Exercise supplements and restoratives are designed to offset the lack of movement during the course of your day.
+These supplements and restoratives may seem simple, although they are powerful and aid in structural and movement health.
 For many they are less demanding than training, however they are supportive and equally important.
-Each supplement and corrective can be used to elicit different responses.
+Each supplement and restorative can be used to elicit different responses.
 They are used by UpRight Movement Performance Specialists to help you achieve results.